Coined Cuisine

 For the Cake:

-• Preheat oven to 350°F. Grease a 9x5 loaf pan with non-stick cooking spray.
+• Preheat oven to 350°F. Grease a 9x5 loaf pan with non-stick cooking spray and line with parchment paper.

 • In a small bowl, stir together the milk and lemon juice.
 Set the bowl aside while you work on the remaining parts of the recipe.

-• In a another bowl, combine the flour (save the tbsp. for later), baking powder, and salt.
+• In an another small bowl, combine the flour (save the 1 tablespoon for later), baking powder, and salt.
+Set aside.

-• Cream the butter, sugar, and lemon zest in a large bowl using an electric mixer, scraping down the sides of the bowl when necessary.
+• Cream the butter, sugar, and lemon zest in a large bowl using a wooden spoon or electric mixer.
+Scrape down the sides of the bowl if necessary.

-• Add in the vanilla and the eggs one at a time.
+• Add in the vanilla and the eggs.
 Mix until combined.

-• To your dry ingredient bowl, add in the remaining cup of flour and blueberries.
+• Take the bowl that contained your dry ingredients, and add in the remaining cup of flour and blueberries.
 Toss until combined.

-[Pro tip: this keeps ingredients from sinking to the bottom of whatever you are baking - I use this trick for berries, sprinkles, nuts, etc!]
+Pro tip: this keeps ingredients from sinking to the bottom of whatever you are baking - I use this trick for any type of berry I'm adding to a baked good!

-• Let the cake cool for about 10 minutes in the pan, then transfer to a wire rack.
+• Let the cake cool for 10 - 15 minutes in the pan, then transfer to a wire rack.

 For the Glaze:

-• Pour the glaze over the cooled cake, then let sit for another 5 minutes.
+• Pour the glaze over the completely cooled cake, then let it set for 5 minutes.
 Slice and enjoy!

 Tried this recipe yet?Please consider leaving a comment!
 Reviews help other readers find their next favorite dish, like this one.